ChartIQ/chartiq-angular-app/README.md

 ### Configuration

 You can configure a variety of chart features by modifying the configuration object provided to the component definition files of `AdvancedChartComponent`, `CustomChartComponent`, and `ActiveTraderComponent`.
-Look for the call to `CIQ.getConfig` in the definition files.
+Look for the call to `getConfig` in the resources files.

 The default configuration is part of the ChartIQ library.
-See *./node_modules/chartiq/examples/templates/js/sample-config.js* for all the configuration details.
+See *./node_modules/chartiq/js/defaultConfiguration.js* for all the configuration details.

 You can also modify the CSS in the style sheet files associated with `AdvancedChartComponent`, `CustomChartComponent`, and `ActiveTraderComponent`.
 See the [CSS Overview](https://documentation.chartiq.com/tutorial-CSS%20Overview.html) tutorial for information on customizing the chart look and feel.